dreamcatcher-tech/network/Inbox/2023-08-03 1136 decentralized fairness means unlimited projects by standard revenue models.md

 So long as the pubco is in the business of using the packet system to develop a blockchain native AI platform, I am on board.

 Need to be promoting the packet system, and the AI platform (with the blockchain platform being by association) - promotion goes well with a public company.
 Giving a place for people who want to put money in without participation is important, as the packet system requires knowledge to be a part of, and costs time.

+If the pubco holds an asset base of NFTs, then logical expenditure is things that increase the value of those holdings, such as the decentralized AI revenue model.